Move cursor over the icon to see details.

 Daily Technical Indicators: [See DHI daily technical indicators chart]

-The daily MACD line is below its signal line since January 9, 2018.
-This is an indication that the short-term trend is down.
-The distance between MACD and the signal line is relatively high and getting bigger.
-It indicates that the current short-term downtrend is strong.
+The daily MACD line is above its signal line since October 30, 2018.
+The distance between MACD and the signal line is low and getting smaller.